jb55/oot_bitset/README.md

 ## Why its cool

-The most interesting aspect of OoT bitsets is that the first 4 bits in the 16-bit coordinate IDs index which bit is set.
-For example, 0xA5 shows that the 5th bit is set in the 10th word of the array of 16-bit integers.
-This only works in the 16-bit representation!
-32 bit words would need 5 bits to index the bit, which wouldn't map cleanly to a nibble for debugging.
+One clever aspect of how Ocarina of Time uses bitsets is that the first 4 bits of a 16-bit coordinate ID directly indicate which bit is set.
+For example, the ID 0xA5 means “set the 5th bit of the 10th 16-bit word” — the A (10 in decimal) selects the 10th word, and the 5 selects the 5th bit within that word.

+This works neatly because the word size is 16 bits: 4 bits are enough to index any bit within a 16-bit word, and it also aligns nicely with a nibble for debugging.
+If you switched to 32-bit words, you’d need 5 bits to index the bits within the word, which no longer fits cleanly into a single nibble.

 Hacker news folks say this is not that new or interesting, but I thought it was!
 I hope some others find it interesting as well.